About 7% of Americans, or 20 million people, have what doctors call paruresis, or shy bladder syndrome.

-Instead, paruresis one of the most common social phobias, second only to public speaking.
+Instead, paruresis is a very common social anxiety disorder, second only to public speaking.

-For a DUDE who’s pee shy, it’s impossible to pee when other people are around.
+For a DUDE who’s uncomfortable with urination in a public restroom, it’s impossible to pee when other people are around.
 On the bright side, they never have to worry about peeing themselves in public.

 Adults who have stage fright often develop the condition in school as children, which makes sense.

-It’s the first time you’re regularly going to the bathroom in front of other people.
+It’s the first time you’re regularly going to the bathroom in the presence of others.
 You’re practically guaranteed to have a mean teacher who doesn’t allow bathroom breaks, which gives you ample opportunity to hone your “holding it” skills.